hotmeme/gradventures/README.md

-# Purpose
+# ✍️ Purpose

 Epic documentation of all our adventures and history.

+# 👨‍💻 Development Notes

 I used an Astro template to begin constructing this website.
-I retain some of its documentation here.
+I retain some of its documentation in this README.
+There was a 7 hour bug in constructing the Gallery page.

-# Astro Sphere Theme Documentation
+# 🧨 Astro Sphere Theme Documentation

 Astro Sphere is a static, minimalist, lightweight, lightning fast portfolio and blog theme based on my personal website.